kettle11/tangle/README.md

 Due to how rollback works frequently updated programs will have increased input latency if they do not keep CPU and memory usage low.
 This is an area that will see future improvement.

-TangleSync does nothing to merge long stretches of offline editing.
+Tangle does nothing to merge long stretches of offline editing.
 It is not a CRDT.

 ### What languages does this support?